juntinyeh/AWSWorkshop-20180620-CF-ALB-EC2/README.md

 ![AWS Workshop Series - singleorigintwobehavior](https://raw.githubusercontent.com/juntinyeh/AWSWorkshop-20180620-CF-ALB-EC2/master/images/singleorigintwobehavior.png)

-with all the TTL setting to 300, and check with the behavior [http://YOUR_CF_DISTRIBUTION.cloudfront.net/nocache.php], and check with the different with previous other patterns.
+with all the TTL setting to 300, and check with the behavior [http://YOUR_CF_DISTRIBUTION.cloudfront.net/nocache.php], and check with the different with previous pattern.

 ------

 For more detail and description, please refer to [https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html]

 [https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html#ExpirationDownloadDist]
 And also the TTL section in our official document:
 [https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesMinTTL]

-And then we can understand the setting combination between server response header and distribution settings.
+Now we have basic idea about server response through control header and distribution settings.

 ------

 ### Step 6:
+* What do I do if I want to shorten the TTL setting in my pattern configuration?
+I just set the MinTTL=300, and the page has already been cached!
-* Check with the behavior, how do we handle the request header in the requests?
+* Check with the document: [Invalidating Objects](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html)
+ - You updated the content in your static content page
+ - You overwrited some static assets, like image or logo
+ - You set the page refresh/cache TTL as 24 hours, but you found a typo need to fix it now......
 ```
 aws cloudfront create-invalidation --distribution-id "XXXXXXXXXXXX" --paths "/nocache.php"
 ```